In the model

 Can This Measure Be Used to Track Progress

 This measure can be used to track progress with some caveats.
-Infant mortality is a very long-term health outcome, effects on which might not be seen for years or even decades after a program or policy is implemented.
+Infant mortality is a long-term health outcome, such that effects of interventions might not be reflected in this measures for years or even decades after a program or policy is implemented.
 Infant death is also a relatively rare event, especially in small counties.
-Statistics depend on large numbers of events to detect small changes, and small changes in small communities may be hard to detect.
+Statistics depend on large numbers of events to detect small changes, meaning that small changes in small communities may be difficult to detect.
 Lastly, it is important to note that the estimate provided in the County Health Rankings is a 7-year average.

 We recommend starting with the CDC Wonder database, which contains information on death rates by race, ethnicity, age, gender, geography, cause of death, and more.
 Rates can be exported as crude or age-adjusted.
 Small counties might need to combine multiple years of data to see rates, as CDC suppresses any rates when there are fewer than 10 deaths.